strangerstudios/pmpro-membership-maps/readme.txt

 Please visit our premium support site at https://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==

+= 0.5 - 2022-09-22 =
+* ENHANCEMENT: Test the API request whenever saving a new API Key to ensure it's all setup correctly.
+* ENHANCEMENT: Improved functionality and sanitzation of custom fields in marker windows.
+URL values now are clickable.
+* ENHANCEMENT: Geocode user address whenever their profile is saved or updated and billing fields are present on the edit user/profile page.

 = 0.4 2022-07-27 =
 * SECURITY: Improved sanitization and escaping of variables.